mlaveaux/mCRL2-rust/README.md

 ## Tests

 Tests can be performed using `cargo test`, only tests of the Sabre crate can be executed with `cargo test -p sabre --lib` and `cargo test -- --no-capture` can be used to show the output of tests.
 Alternatively, an improved test runner called [nextest](https://nexte.st/) can be used with `cargo nextest run`.
 This can be installed using `cargo install cargo-nextest`.
 This test runner offers many improvements such as always showing output of failing tests, running more tests in parallel, and offer better error messages for segfaults.
+Some tests that are ignored by default require a larger stack size, which can be set using the environment variable `RUST_MIN_STACK`.

 ## LLVM Sanitizer